The reasoning.json Protocol

 Layer 2: Anti-Hallucination

-The corrections object uses the v1.1 "Pink Elephant" fix: instead of stating the false claim (which would reinforce the error), corrections use trigger_topic (the area of error) paired with verified_fact (the truth).
+The corrections object uses a topic-anchored correction pattern: instead of stating the false claim (which would reinforce the error), corrections use trigger_topic (the area of error) paired with verified_fact (the truth).
 Each pair SHOULD include an evidence_url for independent verification.

 These corrections are designed to be ingested by RAG systems as high-priority grounding data.
-By providing AI systems with the topic where errors occur and the verified truth, the likelihood of specific hallucinations is drastically reduced.
+By providing AI systems with the topic where errors occur and the verified truth, the incidence of specific, identified hallucinations can be reduced.

 Layer 3: Self-Attested Context